 Urinary incontinence is a bothersome and often embarrassing condition, but you don’t have to tolerate living with involuntary leakage any longer.
-At Advanced OB/GYNE Associates in Hoffman Estates, Illinois, Dr. Andrea Das offers quality medical care and effective treatments to help reduce and even alleviate your symptoms.
+At Advanced OB/GYNE Associates in Hoffman Estates and Arlington Heights, Illinois, Dr. Andrea Das offers quality medical care and effective treatments to help reduce and even alleviate your symptoms.
 Dr. Das aims to help you improve your quality of life and combat urinary incontinence.
 If you live in Chicagoland, call or use online booking to schedule an appointment today.

 Urinary incontinence involves the uncontrollable leaking of urine.
 It’s usually the symptom of a disease or underlying medical condition.

 Your brain and bladder control your urinary functioning, and your bladder stores urine while the nearby pelvic muscles hold your bladder in place.
 Sphincter muscles are the muscles close to your urethra, a tube that transports urine out of your body.

 The sphincter muscles prevent urine from leaking through, and once you’re ready to urinate, your brain communicates with your bladder, your sphincter muscles open, and your bladder muscles contract.

 If this bodily system breaks down for any of a variety of reasons, you can experience urine leakage.